Help your students build resilience with these everyday trauma-informed activities and interventions for teachers.

 Self-care is not only healthy for teachers; it also indirectly helps students.

-“If you take care of the teachers, they will take care of the children,” Meisha Porter, the new chancellor of New York City Public Schools, said in a recent interview, where she discussed the trauma of teaching during the pandemic.
+“If you take care of the teachers, they will take care of the children,” Meisha Porter, the chancellor of New York City Public Schools, said in an interview, where she discussed the trauma of teaching during the pandemic.

 When educators have their physical, mental, and emotional needs met, they have the energy, determination, and patience to overcome challenges.
 Then, they can help their students do the same.